murugaratham/react-mirror/README.md

 ### Mirror commands
-- My name is Gary (or your name)
 - Wait (this will pause the news rotation)
-- Read for me
+- Read for me (You can do it while combing your hair)

+More coming soon, make a suggestion :)

 <img src="http://i64.tinypic.com/sy9rb7.jpg" border="0" alt="Image and video hosting by TinyPic" />